Throne speech signals new approach on child care

 They, among others in cabinet, are likely to be heavily lobbied as the government writes the fine print of its proposal ahead of a fiscal update this fall, to act as a how-to guide and lay out funding.

-"Whatever system the government creates, parents must not be forced to choose between funding availability for a one-size-fits-all system and the unique needs of their family, said Peter Jon Mitchell, family program director at think tank Cardus.
+"Whatever system the government creates, parents must not be forced to choose between funding availability for a one-size-fits-all system and the unique needs of their family," said Peter Jon Mitchell, family program director at the think tank Cardus.

 This report by The Canadian Press was first published Sept.
 24, 2020.